-- To provide accurate up to date information on the admissions process for prospective residents. - To follow the Residential Statement of Principles and Practice. - To make appropriate referrals to Safeguarding other college teams such as Inclusion and Support, to remove barriers to living in residential accommodation. - To process referrals of concern via the Cross College Safeguarding Group to ensure the safety of all residents on campus. - Work with the curriculum teams, Safeguarding, Inclusion & Support other supporting agencies to collate relevant health and safety information.
+- To provide accurate up to date information on the admissions process for prospective residents. - To refer students for additional support to remove barriers to living in residential accommodation. - To triage referrals via the Safeguarding Group to ensure the safety of all residents on campus. - Work with the curriculum teams, school links and other supporting agencies to collate relevant health and safety information. - To provide transition support to residents to develop independent living skills.